Poojitha-1705/Task1/README.md

 FROM Employees
 RIGHT JOIN Departments
 ON Employees.DepartmentID = Departments.DepartmentID;
-Expected Output:
+Explanation:
+Returns all records from Departments and matched records from Employees.
+If no match, NULL is returned.

+Result:

 Name	DepartmentName
 Alice	HR
 Bob	IT
 NULL	Marketing

-🔹 FULL OUTER JOIN (Simulated using UNION) sql
+🔹 FULL OUTER JOIN (via UNION)
+MySQL does not support FULL OUTER JOIN directly.
+We simulate it using UNION of LEFT JOIN and RIGHT JOIN.

+sql
 Copy
 Edit